Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

+If our interpretation is accurate, then a systematic violation of this principle is enabled by the exclusion of socially and educationally disadvantaged classes from EWS reservations.
+After all, the Amendment allows for an economically deprived member of a privileged forward class to receive a position with a low merit score, while it denies the same position for an economically deprived member of a disadvantaged class who has a higher merit score.

-By Theorem \ref{thm-EWS}, the scope-expanded EWS with EWS-last VR processing policy is the smallest possible deviation from the current Amendment that escapes this anomaly.
-Indeed, this clear violation of the principle of equality is not a mere theoretical possibility but a regular anomaly under the Constitutional Amendment.
-This alarming observation is the main point of the story ``EWS verdict shows merit matters only when it’s ‘their’ children, not ‘our’ kids'' from the digital platform \href{https://theprint.in/opinion/ews-verdict-shows-merit-matters-only-when-its-their-children-not-our-kids/1206345/}{\textit{The Print\/}}.
-Indeed, as it is also highlighted as follows in this story, this anomaly is a regular phenomenon under the contested Amendment. \begin{quote} Finally, the judgment makes no mention of the most frequently cited principle when discussing reservation, `merit'.
+According to Theorem \ref{thm-EWS}, the scope-increased EWS with EWS-last VR processing policy represents the smallest deviation from the current Amendment that avoids this anomaly.
+This violation of the Principle of Equality is not merely theoretical but a regular occurrence under the Constitutional Amendment, as highlighted in the story ``EWS verdict shows merit matters only when it’s ‘their’ children, not ‘our’ kids'' from the digital platform \href{https://theprint.in/opinion/ews-verdict-shows-merit-matters-only-when-its-their-children-not-our-kids/1206345/}{\textit{The Print\/}}.
+Indeed, as it is also highlighted as follows in this story, this anomaly is a recurring phenomenon under the contested Amendment:

+\begin{quote} ``Finally, the judgment makes no mention of the most frequently cited principle when discussing reservation, `merit'.
 This silence is stark in the face of the evidence of the first two years of application of EWS quota that the cut-off for EWS was even lower than the OBC.
-Clearly merit matters only when we discuss `their' children, not when we discuss `our' children benefiting from capitation fees, securing spurious degrees abroad or obtaining EWS quota. \end{quote} That is, for the first two years of the implementation of EWS reservation, the minimum score needed to secure a position was lower for the economically deprived members of forward classes compared to the economically deprived members of the disadvantaged classes.
-Indeed, this anomaly is one of the three reasons for the Tamil Nadu government's opposition to EWS reservation.\footnote{See the \href{https://www.thenewsminute.com/article/three-reasons-why-dmk-has-opposed-10-ews-reservation-167786}{ \textit{TNM\/} story} ``Three reasons why the DMK has opposed 10\% EWS reservation''. }
+Clearly merit matters only when we discuss `their' children, not when we discuss `our' children benefiting from capitation fees, securing spurious degrees abroad or obtaining EWS quota.'' \end{quote}